Alexis Souahy

-Alexis Souahy (born 13 January 1995) is a professional footballer who plays as a defender for Union Omaha of the USL League One.
-Born in France, he represents the Comoros national team.
+Alexis Souahy (born 13 January 1995) is a professional footballer who plays as a defender for San Antonio FC in the USL Championship.
+Born in France, he plays for the Comoros national team.

 Early life

 Personal

 Souahy was born in Montreuil, Seine-Saint-Denis, France to Yolaine Souahy.
 When he was thirteen he moved to Le Havre to join Le Havre AC's academy and attended senior high school at Lycée Saint-Joseph.
 While at Le Havre AC's academy he made an appearance for their B team in 2013; helping the academy team to fourth-place finishes in both the U-19 National Championship and the Championnat de France amateur 2 Championship.